 - Incidents of petty crime do occur, so it’s wise to leave your valuables at home or in the hotel safe.
 Don’t wear flashy jewelry or carry large amounts of cash and keep an eye on your camera.

 - There are security cameras on the streets in Havana and the police are never very far away.
 In the popular tourist areas, like Old Havana, you will see policemen in dark blue uniforms.
 Their main responsibility is to protect tourists from pickpockets and scammers.

 - Cubans are very friendly people, but you may come across a few that will try and hustle you, especially in Havana.
 Called jineteros (jineteras, if female), these individuals will try and initiate a friendship with tourists, only to make money off them.
 They may sell you counterfeit goods (especially cigars) or take you to a restaurant or room for rent where they earn a commission from the owners.
 Cuban authorities are trying to put a stop to this with tough penalties for Cubans caught engaging in this behaviour.

 - Another common hustle in Havana, one that we had happen to us, is the so called “milk scam”.
 This is where a local will befriend you and then ask you to buy milk for their baby/children.
-If you decide to buy them milk, it shouldn’t cost you more than 5.75 CUC for one bag of powdered milk.
-There is a scam that’s run near the Capitolio, which is to take tourists to a store and charge them 20 CUC for one bag of milk.
+If you decide to buy them milk, make sure the price isn’t being marked up because you’re a tourist.
+The scam that’s run near the Capitolio takes tourists to a store that overcharges them for bags of milk.

 - In Cuba, the locals do not have easy access to many basic personal hygiene items such as toothpaste, deodorant and tampons.
 These items are not readily available in stores for some reason, and if they are, are very expensive for the locals to buy.
 In Havana especially, people will approach you asking for these things.
 We carried around travel sized toiletry items to give away.
 Havana was the only place we went in Cuba where people asked us for gifts.